 - minimise potential family disputes.

-As some of the terms surrounding Wills can be confusing, please see our legacy jargon buster to help you understand.
+As some of the terms surrounding Wills can be confusing, please see our legacy jargon buster.

 What happens if you don't leave a Will?